zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/configuration.md

 The request will be blocked.

-The `link` option is also available in the `openApiFileReference` property and is synonymous with the `open-api-files` property as seen in the App Protect policy example above.
+The `link` option is also available in the `openApiFileReference` property and is synonymous with the `open-api-files` property as seen in the App Protect WAF policy example above.

 **Note**: `openApiFileReference` is not an array.

 ## Configuration in NGINX Plus Ingress Controller using Virtual Server Resource
-In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.
+In this example we deploy the NGINX Plus Ingress Controller with NGINX App Protect WAF, a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.

-**Note:** This example, and the files referenced, can be found [here](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/waf).
+**Note:** You can find the example, and the files referenced, on [GitHub](https://github.com/nginxinc/kubernetes-ingress/tree/v2.3.0/examples/custom-resources/waf).

-You can find the [Virtual Server example](https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/v2.3.0/examples/custom-resources/waf/webapp.yaml) here.

 ## Prerequisites

-1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect.
+1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the Ingress Controller with NGINX App Protect WAF.
 2. Save the public IP address of the Ingress Controller into a shell variable:
    ```
     $ IC_IP=XXX.YYY.ZZZ.III